Complete poker terminology: all poker terms

 Supernova Elite – it used to be the highest status in the PokerStars VIP system.
 And now all the statuses are eliminated.

-TAG (tight-aggressive) – it is a tight-aggressive playing style and according to it the player plays a certain small hand range quite aggressively.
+TAG (tight-aggressive) – it is a tight-aggressive playing style and according to it, the player plays a certain small hand range quite aggressively.

 Team play – it is a play in a team where the players use an advantage by combining their efforts against the other opponents.
-Team play is prohibited by the poker-rooms.
+Team play is prohibited by the poker rooms.

-Tight play – it is a game where the player plays only the strong hands without a big aggression.
+Tight play – it is a game where the player plays only the strong hands without big aggression.

-Time-bank – it is an additional buffer time for the player’s decision making.
+Time-bank – it is an additional buffer time for the player’s decision-making.

 To push – it means to go all-in.